rranelli/rranelli.github.io/_posts/08-02-2015-composable-validations.md

 easily define our own `Foldable` for validation purposes.

-While the solution offered by Avdi's video is a clever one, I think that seasoned ^3 FP hackers wouldn't actually be very impressed with it, since it falls so gracefully as a special case of well known patterns.
+While the solution offered by Avdi's video is a clever one, I think that seasoned ^3 FP hackers wouldn't actually be that impressed with it, since it falls so gracefully as a special case of well known patterns.

 I hope this will encourage you to dive a little into the FP abstract